Pistolpete3/docker-school-api/README.md

 # School Product API

 This repository contains a simple API structure to facilitate basic school and product behaviors.
+For an overview on my methods and basic design see here: [OVERVIEW.md](docs/OVERVIEW.md)

+---

 The API has been built using Laravel and can be deployed using any standard Laravel deployment process, my default in this case was [Valet](docs/VALET.md).
 I have also included a simple Laradock container to facilitate automated deployment through [Docker](docs/LARADOCK.md).
 I would recommend deploying locally using one of three methods (this could also be done using Vagrant, etc):